hamptonpieryc/website/content/docs/club-rules.md

-**5.2.4** Honorary Secretary(Secretary): The Secretary shall keep Minute Books accurately recording all proceedings of the Club other than sailing maters or maters of the Subcommittees and the same shall be produced at every meeting of the Committee.
+**5.2.4** Honorary Secretary(Secretary): The Secretary shall keep Minute Books accurately recording all proceedings of the Club other than sailing maters or maters of the Subcommittees and the same shall be produced at every meeting of the GMC.
 They will also ensure that other Committees keep adequate minutes.
-They shall also advise the Commodore and GMC relating to the observance of the Club Rules and may report any breach thereof direct to the members if the Commodore and Committee refuse to do so.
+They shall also advise the Commodore and GMC relating to the observance of the Club Rules and may report any breach thereof direct to the members if the Commodore and GMC refuse to do so.
 They shall attend to all correspondence of the Club (except that dealt with by other Secretaries), keep custody of all Club documents, maintain contact with the Club’s legal adviser to ensure that the Club’s affairs are managed in accordance with current law, maintain such certificates or registrations, and complete any such non-financial returns as may be